Gordon-Keeble: Design

 The Gordon-Keeble came about when John Gordon (formerly of the struggling Peerless company) and Jim Keeble got together in 1959 to make the Gordon GT car – initially by fitting a Chevrolet Corvette V8 engine into a chassis by Peerless – for a USAF pilot named Nielsen.
 The concept proved impressive, and subsequently a 4.6 litre Chevrolet (283 c.i.)
 V8 was fitted into a specially designed square-tube steel spaceframe chassis, with independent front suspension and all-round disc brakes.
 The complete chassis was then taken to Turin, Italy, where Bertone built a body made of steel panels, designed by Giorgetto Giugiaro.
 The car's four five-inch headlights featured the rare, slightly angled "slanted" arrangement also used for a few other European marques, generally for high-speed cars such as Lagonda Rapide, Lancia Flaminia and Triumphs, as well as for Rolls-Royce.
-The interior had an old luxury-jet feel, with white-on-black gauges, toggle switches, and quilted aircraft PVC.
+The interior featured white-on-black gauges, toggle switches, and quilted aircraft PVC.